 The United Dioceses of Dublin & Glendalough is supporting a programme which is providing ‘next step’ accommodation and assistance for people emerging from Ireland’s Direct Provision system.
-The Diocesan Refugee Housing Appeal will raise €300,000 over three years to support the Refugee Accommodation Programme being devised by the Irish Refugee Council (IRC).
+A Place to Call Home – The Diocesan Refugee Housing Appeal will raise €300,000 over three years to support the Refugee Accommodation Programme being devised by the Irish Refugee Council (IRC).

 The IRC is working with the Association of Missionaries and Religious in Ireland (AMRI) to acquire properties in Dublin and around the country that are being donated by various religious orders.
 These properties require renovation and that is where some of the money raised by the efforts of the people of Dublin & Glendalough will be used.

 Once people have been granted leave to remain in Ireland, their first obstacle is to find a home to rent.
 The Refugee Accommodation Programme assists with this, thus taking pressure off existing State and charitable organisations dealing with homelessness.
 This project is not all about bricks and mortar.
 The IRC is adopting a holistic approach in its work with people coming out of Direct Provision.

 People who have spent years in direct provision often become institutionalised.
 They may not know how to open a bank account or how to register for utilities such as gas and electricity.
 Others may need trauma counselling, English language courses and advice on job hunting.
 In short the project gives people a roof over their heads while they adjust to living in Irish society but also supports them and gives them the tools to become rounded and contributing members of Irish society.